Port Vila: History

-The area occupied by Port Vila has been inhabited by Melanesian people for thousands of years.
-In Autumn of 2004, an archaeological expedition known as Teouma discovered a burial site of 25 tombs containing three dozen skeletons of members of the Lapita culture.
+Melanesian people have occupied the Port Vila area for thousands of years.
+In the autumn of 2004, an archaeological expedition known as Teouma discovered a burial site of 25 tombs containing three dozen skeletons of members of the Lapita culture.
 Pieces of ceramics found at the site were dated to the 13th century BC.

 Efate Island was charted in 1774 by James Cook, who named it Sandwich Island.
 Cook's expedition did not land but noted the presence of good harbours and land suitable for European settlement.
-In late 19th century when the islands were known as the New Hebrides, the British were initially the dominant European presence, though by the 1890s, the economic balance had begun to favour the French, who established large plantations.
+In the late 19th century, when the islands were known as the New Hebrides, the British initially had the dominant European presence.
+However, by the 1890s, the economic balance had begun favouring the French, who established large plantations.
 French citizen Ferdinand Chevillard began buying and clearing land around Port Vila to be converted into the largest French plantation on the island.
 Instead, it was converted into the municipality of Franceville, which declared independence on 9 August 1889, though this only lasted until June of the following year.

-It was the first self-governing nation to practice universal suffrage without distinction of sex or race.
-Although the population at the time consisted of about 500 native islanders and fewer than fifty whites, only the latter were permitted to hold office.
-One of the elected presidents was a US citizen by birth, R. D. Polk, a relative of American president James K. Polk.

 After 1887, the territory was jointly administered by the French and the British.
 This was formalized in 1906 as an Anglo-French Condominium.
 During World War II, Port Vila was an American and Australian airbase.

 In 1987, Cyclone Uma severely damaged the city.
-A powerful earthquake in January 2002 caused minor damage in the capital and surrounding areas.
-The city suffered massive damage from a category 5 cyclone named Cyclone Pam in March 2015, whose eye wall passed just to the east of Port Vila.
+A powerful earthquake on 3 January 2002 caused minor damage in the capital and surrounding areas.

+The city suffered massive damage from a category 5 cyclone named Cyclone Pam on 13 March 2015, whose eye wall passed just to the east of Port Vila.
+On 17 December 2024, a magnitude 7.3 earthquake reportedly damaged almost every single house in Port Vila, resulting in 16 fatalities.
+The United Nations Office for the Coordination of Humanitarian Affairs estimated that 116,000 people had been directly affected by the earthquake, equivalent to a third of Vanuatu's population.

 Geography

 Climate

 Port Vila has a tropical climate, more specifically a tropical rainforest climate, with noticeably wetter and drier months.
 As the trade winds are almost permanent and cyclones are not rare in Port Vila, the climate is not equatorial but maritime trade-wind tropical climate.
 Rainfall averages about 2,338.9 mm per year, and the wettest month is March.
 The driest month is September.
 There are 153 wet days in an average year.
 The area also has south-east trade winds.
-Temperatures do not vary very much at all throughout the year, and the record high is 35.6 C. The coolest month, July, has an average high of 27 C, and an average low of 18 C. The hottest month, February, has an average high of 31.2 C and an average low of 23 C. The record low for Port Vila is 8.5 C. Humidity is often high.
+Temperatures do not vary much throughout the year, and the record high is 35.6 C. The coolest month, July, has an average high of 27 C, and an average low of 18 C. The hottest month, February, has an average high of 31.2 C and an average low of 23 C. The record low for Port Vila is 8.5 C. Humidity is often high.